clarkfitzg/pems_fd/web/index.md

 [CalTrans Performance Measurement System](http://pems.dot.ca.gov/) (PEMS) http://pems.dot.ca.gov/ website onto a local server.
-I chose to only download those files from the San Francisco Bay Area (CalTrans district 3) because there is a large amount of data there, and we'm somewhat familiar with the roads.
+I chose to only download those files from the San Francisco Bay Area (CalTrans district 3) because there is a large amount of data there, and we're somewhat familiar with the roads.

 Each file represents one day of observations.
 There are around 10 million